MassiveStorage/MassiveStorage/README.md

  - Python
  - Docker
  - Ansible
+ - JavaScript(still learning)
   - a little bit of nodejs
+  - a little bit of pug templating engine